-BOYNTON BEACH POLICE OFFICERS' PENSION FUND NOTES TO SCHEDULE OF CONTRIBUTIONS SEPTEMBER 30, 2021
+BOYNTON BEACH POLICE OFFICERS' PENSION FUND NOTES TO SCHEDULE OF CONTRIBUTIONS SEPTEMBER 30, 2022

-Actuarially determined contribution rates are calculated as of year in which contributions are reported.
-Methods and assumptions used to determine c contribution rates: Actuarial Cost Method Entry age normal Amortization Method Level percentage of payroll, closed Remaining Amortization Period 17 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.5% Salary Increase 5.0% to 6.5% depending on age, including inflation Investment Rate of Return 7.25% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition Mortality RP-2000 Combined Healthy Participant Mortality Table (for preretirement mortality) and the RP-2000 Combined Mortality Table for Annuitants (for post- retirement mortality) with mortality improvement projected to all future years after 2000 using Scale BB.
-For females, the base mortality rates include a 100% white collar adjustment.
-For males, the base mortality rates include a 90% blue collar adjustment and a 10% white collar adjustment.
-These are the same rates used for Special Risk Class members of the Florida Retirement System (FRS) in the July 1, 2018 FRS actuarial valuation.
-Florida Statutes Chapter 112.63(1)(f) mandates the use of the mortality tables used in either of the two most recently published actuarial valuation reports of FRS.
-Other information: Notes See Discussion of Valuation Results in the October 1, 2019 Actuarial Valuation Report
+Valuation Date: October 1, 2020 Notes Actuarially determined contribution rates are calculated as of the October 1st which is two years prior to the end of the fiscal year in which contributions are reported.
+Methods and assumptions used to determine c contribution rates: Actuarial Cost Method Entry age normal Amortization Method Level percentage of payroll, closed Remaining Amortization Period 16 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.3% Salary Increase 4.5% to 11.75% depending on age, including inflation.
+Investment Rate of Return 7.00% Retirement Age Experience-based table of rates that are specific to the type Mortality of eligibility condition PUB-2010 Headcount Weighted Safety Healthy Employee Mortality Table (for pre-retirement mortality) and the PUB-2010 Headcount Weighted Safety Healthy Retiree Mortality Table (for post-retirement mortality), with separate rates for males and females and ages set forward one year, with mortality improvements projected to all future years after 2010 using Scale MP-2018.
+For males, the base mortality rates for both pre-retirement and post-retirement mortality are based on the Below Median Healthy tables.
+These are the same rates currently in use for Special Risk Class members of the Florida Retirement System (FRS), as mandated by Chapter 112.63, Florida Statutes.
+Other information: Notes See Discussion of Valuation Results in the October 1, 2020 Actuarial Valuation Report.